openPMD/openPMD-visit-plugin/README.md

 ## To be implemented/improved
 -------------------------

 - The plugin is not reading all the group and dataset attributes.
-More attribute readers need to be implented although the necessary ones for visualization are present.
+More attribute readers need to be implemented although the necessary ones for visualization are present.
 - The plugin does not take into account dataset of mass or charge (it only works when these are constant).
 - Field axis labels, fieldBoudary conditions are not read properly.
 - The documentation (Doxygen) has to be completed.